The Gi Yu Dojo Instructors

 Jaye started on the Martial path when he was of twelve years of age, studying Boxing for 3 years and Judo for 2 years.
 Jaye passed his Ni Dan (2nd Degree Black Belt 03/03) exam in the Jinenkan Organization.

-Chuck Van Dine- Assistant Instructor
+Chuck Van Dine-

 Chuck’s Martial Arts journey started with some training in Aikido and Aikijutsu.
 He also wrestled in High School for 2 years.
 Then back in 2001 he started training in the Jinenkan and he achieved his Ni Dan (2nd Degree Black Belt in 2005) under the Jinenkan Organization.
-He currently is a San Dan (3rd Degree Black Belt as of 07/08) in The Gi Yu Dojo.
+He currently is a Yon Dan (4th Degree Black Belt as of 06/14) in The Gi Yu Dojo.
 Chuck has a Master’s Degree in Accountancy and six years of service in the military.
 He has trained in The Army BJJ system while serving in Iraq.
-He is currently a Sergeant in the Ohio Army National Guard as an Infantry/Cavalry Scout.
-Chuck has served in rescue relief for Hurricane Katrina and is currently serving in Operation Iraqi Freedom.
+As an Infantry/Cavalry Scout Sergeant, in the Ohio Army National Guard, Chuck has served in the rescue relief for Hurricane Katrina and has proudly served in Operation Iraqi Freedom.
 He has formal training in firearms and other military weapon systems and strategies.
-Chuck’s training philosophy is simple: “If you are going to train, train for your own reasons with all of your heart.
-Never assume you know anything.”
+Chuck is a licensed NRA firearms instructor and a certified NRA Range Safety Officer.

 Sam Foster- Assistant Instructor